-The success or failure of investment in stocks depends ultimately on the same factors that determine success or failure of any business.
+The stock market does not have a life of its own.
+In a relatively free economy, success or failure of investment in stocks depends ultimately on the same factors that determine success or failure of any business.

 Just how is this magic created?
 The spurring of demand in the midst of a covid-created depression.
 The wizards at the Fed and Treasury have created an intoxicating frothy brew for stock and home buyers alike.